Bad to the Bone (George Thorogood and the Destroyers album): Touring and promotion

 To support the album, The Destroyers embarked on a worldwide concert tour.
 First playing shows in Canada in August, and the United States from mid-September to December 1982.
 In 1983 they played tour dates around the world, first playing 15 sold-out shows in Australia, before going to New Zealand.
 They also played shows in nightclubs in Japan from February 26 to March 3.
 After the tour dates in Japan, the band went to Europe to play a series of shows.

 A show at the Bradford Hotel in Boston (now the Royale Nightclub) on November 23, 1982, was recorded and released as Live in Boston 1982, and later Live in Boston 1982: The Complete Concert.

 Two music videos were filmed for songs from the album.
 One for "Bad to the Bone", which was directed and produced by Mark Robinson. and the other for "Nobody but Me".

 Critical reception

 Original release

 Bad to the Bone received positive reviews from critics.Lin Brehmer of WQBK wrote "George continues to infuse an old idiom with new life.
 The album's production sounds crisp and "Bad To The Bone" and "Boogie Chillun" are killers."
+Rob Lipshutz of WAAF said that Bad to the Bone is "faithfully authentic rock and roll."
+Bill Simmons of WMYK called the album a "rock and roll masterpiece."
 Robert Christgau says "Thorogood has added true boogie power to his blues, so his Diddley and Hooker no longer sound like three-quarter-size juke-joint facsimiles.
 And in a predictable trade-off, he's added true boogie macho to his persona, so he gets his rocks off complaining about the Mann Act."
-AllMusic's Tim Sendra says "Next to Move It on Over, this is Thorogood's finest work and established him as one of the unsung heroes of the age of AOR".
+AllMusic's Tim Sendra says that "On his first major label record 1982's "Bad to the Bone" made for Capitol, he and his tight-as-duck-feathers band don't change a single note of their hard rocking, beer guzzling sound.
+Only the size of the bar has changed," and "Next to Move It on Over, this is Thorogood's finest work and established him as one of the unsung heroes of the age of AOR".